-Dialysis is less convenient than kidney transplant surgery because patients need to visit hospital every second day or even more often and spend there up to 4 hours.
+Dialysis is less convenient than kidney transplant surgery because patients need to visit the hospital every second day or even more often and spend there up to 4 hours.
 Nowadays, most of the people struggling with kidney failure symptoms use kidney dialysis only while waiting for a kidney donor.

-2. Is Kidney Transplant Surgery Risky?
+Is Kidney Transplant Surgery Risky?

-Kidney transplant surgery is relatively safe procedure.
+Kidney transplant surgery is a relatively safe procedure.
 Still, there are several kidney transplant complications possible.
-There’s always the possibility of kidney infection or general infection but these can be suppressed by antibiotics.
-The light of the arteries may get narrower as a result of kidney transplant and therefore the vascular operation may be conducted.
-Blood clots also may form and block blood flow or urine flow, therefore blocking ureter.
-In the long run, some types of cancer or diabetes may develop as kidney transplant complications.
-Finally, immunosuppressant used by patients after kidney transplant may have various side effects.
-However, in case of kidney failure we have to choose between dialysis and kidney transplant.
-Most of the people decide for the second one.
+There is always the possibility of kidney infection or general infection, from minor ones such as urinary tract infections (UTIs) or colds to the more serious ones, such as pneumonia and cytomegalovirus (CMV).
+The arteries may get narrower as a result of kidney transplant cause a rise in blood pressure, and therefore the vascular operation may be conducted.
+Blood clots, which is estimated to occur in around 1 in 100 kidney transplants, also may form and block blood flow or urine flow, therefore blocking ureter.
+Besides acute rejection, in the long run, some types of cancer or diabetes may develop as kidney transplant complications.
+Finally, an immunosuppressant used by patients after kidney transplant may have various side effects include increased risk of infections or diabetes and high blood pressure.

-3. Who Can Be a Donor for Kidney Transplant Surgery?
+Who Can Be a Donor for Kidney Transplant Surgery?

-4. What Is the Kidney Transplant Life Expectancy?
+What Is the Kidney Transplant Life Expectancy?

-5. Is Kidney Failure a Condition for Kidney Transplant Surgery?
+Is Kidney Failure a Condition for Kidney Transplant Surgery?

-In this way, the earlier they will decide for kidney transplant procedure, the better.
-However, it is better to consult a specialist on this matter.
+In this way, the earlier they will decide for the kidney transplant procedure, the better.
+However, it is better to consult a specialist in this matter.